ISHA-2112/SkInspection/README.md

 Recognizing the type of skin cancer automatically from the images can assist in quick diagnosis and enhanced accuracy saving valuable time.

-The objective of this project is to create an **deep learning** based app, in which the main goal will be to develop a framework to detect 7 types of different skin cancers.
+The objective of this project is to deploy a **deep learning** based model to an android application, in which the main goal will be to develop a framework to detect 7 types of different skin cancers.

 The android app is developed using **Java** in Android Studio.